3123738092/badminton/README.md

 ## Datasets Used

+### Data Collection
+We constructed a dedicated badminton motion dataset using equipment from the AI Lab, specifically utilizing the APX EVB Gen2 event camera.
+The dataset includes:
+-Multiple camera positions (close-up, mid-shot, long-shot) -Various shooting angles covering typical badminton court scenarios -Comprehensive motion patterns including fast shuttlecock trajectories and player movements.
+Detailed specifications of the data collection process are documented in "羽毛球事件相机运动去模糊数据集拍摄脚本.docx".

-### abd
+### Data Format
-We create our own datasets with the equipment from the AI lab, we adopted the APX EVB Gen2 camera in the data collection.
-The datasets contain various camera stands from close-up, mid-shot to long-shot, and different angles of shooting which may be enough for the badminton scenario evaluation used.
-The details of shooting can be found in 羽毛球事件相机运动去模糊数据集拍摄脚本.docx.

-What's more, the output of APX EVB Gen2 camera are all binary datatype, which is not suitable for model.
-So we transformed those data which originally are binary format into required PNG or Npz format, then feed them to 3 model, from TimelensXL, CBMNet, to HR-INR and examine their output.
+The raw output from the APX EVB Gen2 camera is in binary format, which requires preprocessing for model compatibility.
+We converted the binary data into PNG (for intensity frames) and NPZ (for event data) formats, which are compatible with all three models evaluated in this work.

-The needed data directory structure should be like this:
+The required directory structure is as follows

 ![Timestamps](./asset/8.png)

-The timestamps.txt should include the timestamps of each png.
+Note: The timestamps.txt file must contain corresponding timestamps for each PNG frame

-## Event processing
-As mentioned before, the output of camera is binary datatype, so we used the event_preprocessing_v2.ipynb to transform the data.
-The provided code can read the provided raw image and timestamps information and combine them into array datatype.
+### Event Data Preprocessing
+To handle the raw binary output from the event camera, we provide event_preprocessing_v2.ipynb - a Jupyter notebook that:
+-Reads raw image data and timestamp information -Converts binary event data into array format -Performs necessary normalization and alignment -Generates compatible input files for all evaluated models

 ## Pretrained Model
 The pretrained model of HR-INR corresponds to the parameter setting : epr_encoder_name: swin